ulbanata/algo_book/tree_algorithms/dfs_iterative_solution.md

 end
 ```

 The iterative solution to depth first search is more involved than the recursive solution.
 In order to run the depth first search, a stack is needed.
-In this case, I used an array that I push nodes to and pop when I need another node.
-I loop through the stack until its empty.
+I loop through the stack until its empty, printing each value and adding any of the current node's children to the stack.